 Ms. Yeung has represented a number of leading investment banks and Chinese companies in various PRC-related corporate finance transactions in China and Hong Kong, and has extensive experience in foreign direct investment, corporate restructuring, and property development in the PRC.

-Ms. Yeung regularly speaks at the Hong Kong Stock Exchange and the Hong Kong Institute of Company Secretaries regarding the rules governing the securities listings on the Hong Kong Stock Exchange and corporate governance, and was the company secretary of Bank of China for nearly eight years, until October 2015.
+Ms. Yeung regularly speaks at the Hong Kong Stock Exchange and the Hong Kong Institute of Company Secretaries regarding the rules governing the securities listings on the Hong Kong Stock Exchange and corporate governance.
+She was the Bank of China's company secretary for nearly eight years, until October 2015.

 Ms. Yeung is recognized in the Top 300 Global Women Leaders by IFLR1000 2018, Securities Lawyer of the Year in the Asia Legal Awards by The Asian Lawyer 2016, and the leading capital markets lawyer in Euromoney Legal Media Group’s 2014 Asia Women in Business Law Awards.